jecki/DHParser/documentation_src/manuals/04_compile.rst

 the json-data in form of Python-objects.
-Now let's assume, we'd like to add two further processing stages, one which yields the json-data as a human-readable pretty-printed json-string, the other which yields it as a compact bytearry, ready for transmission over some kind of connection.
+Now let's assume, we'd like to add two further processing stages, one which yields the json-data as a human-readable pretty-printed json-string, the other which yields it as a compact byte-array, ready for transmission over some kind of connection.
 This is how our extension of the standard-pipeline looks like::

             |